syed-research/syed-research.github.io/_pages/publications.md

 # <span class="fade-up">Publications</span>

-A complete list of journal articles, conference papers, book chapters, and theses authored or co‑authored by members of the CLIMATE Research Group.
+A complete list of journal articles, conference papers, book chapters, and technical reports authored or co‑authored by members of the CLIMATE Research Group.

 ---